USDA Publishes SNAP Final Rule; Implements Key Eligibility Reforms, Safeguards

-WASHINGTON, April 12, 2019 -- The U.S. Department of Agriculture published a final rule today designed to ensure that Supplemental Nutrition Assistance Program (SNAP) standards on eligibility for students and restrictions for lottery winners and convicted felons are consistently applied, and that program integrity is secure.
+WASHINGTON, DC, April 12, 2019 - The U.S. Department of Agriculture published a final rule today designed to ensure that Supplemental Nutrition Assistance Program (SNAP) standards on eligibility for students and restrictions for lottery winners and convicted felons are consistently applied, and that program integrity is secure.

 The rule, published in the Federal Register, reforms SNAP by: